 The egg donation procedure involves five steps which are mentioned the following:

-Evaluation: once the donor and recipients have matched, both parties should take several medical and psychological tests to ensure that the baby is physically and mentally healthy.
+Evaluation: once the donor and recipients have matched, both parties should take several medical and psychological tests to ensure the baby is physically and mentally healthy.

 Making a contract: if the evaluations are satisfactory and the doctor approves the health condition of the donor and the recipients, they should make a legal contract.